beamtech/.github/pull_request_template.md

 - Test Cases (required)
 - Edge Cases (all known edge cases are required)

+## E2E tests

+- [ ] Changes/additions made to [E2E tests](https://github.com/beamtech/e2e-tests), if applicable

+Check out the [README in the E2E repo](https://github.com/beamtech/e2e-tests/blob/main/README.md) for more info on how to run E2E tests locally or remotely in an ephemeral.

 ## Post-deploy plan

 #### [How to QA](https://beamdental.atlassian.net/wiki/spaces/ENG/pages/230293509/How+to+QA)